Knowledge base

 2. Click directly on the name assigned to the product concerned:

-• It is necessary that no product is linked to the domain at the moment (visible in the column of linked products).
+• It is necessary that no product is linked at the moment to the domain (visible in the column of linked products).

 4. In both cases, click on Order …: